 Landrace – like their Chester White cousins, Landrace swine are noted for their droopy ears.
 Landrace pigs are typically long and lean compared to other breeds.
 Sows (female pigs) of this breed produce milk longer for their piglets compared to other breeds, peaking at around five weeks (which gives this breed the nickname “America’s Sowherd.”)
 Like others in the White Breeds, it is important to provide Landrace swine access to shade to as to prevent sunburns.

 FUN FACT!
 This breed originated in Denmark from the Danish Landrace breed in the late 1800s.
-Large White hogs from England were breed with native Danish hogs to create this breed.
+Large White hogs from England were bred with native Danish hogs to create this breed.
 Landrace hogs first made their appearance in the US in 1934.

 FUN FACT!
 Yorkshire hogs are an English breed, first believed to be imported to the US around 1830 to Ohio.